gap-system/gap/README.md

 ## Installing required dependencies

-In this case, you need to have some more software dependencies installed than with a stable release in order to compiler GAP.
+In this case, you need to have some more software dependencies installed than with a stable release in order to compile GAP.
 In particular, you need at least these:

 * a C compiler, e.g. GCC or Clang
+* a C++ compiler
 * GNU Make
 * GNU Autoconf (we recommend 2.69 or later)
 * GNU Libtool